About the Hematology-Oncology Fellowship Program

 Weekend Coverage

-Fellows are given one day off in seven averaged over each 2-week block while on the inpatient hematology, inpatient oncology, hematology consults, VA consults, and the bone marrow transplant services.
+Fellows are given one day off in seven averaged over each 2-week block while on the inpatient hematology, inpatient oncology, hematology consults, VA consults, and the inpatient bone marrow transplant services.
 All elective rotations are weekdays only unless on at-risk pull schedule.

 When on consult call over a weekend, the fellows see during the day all new consults at both the VCU and Veterans hospitals, which are then staffed with the attending on call for the weekend.
 Additionally, the on-call fellow rounds on existing consults followed at the VCU and Veterans hospitals as determined by the consult team at the time of weekend check-out or as warranted by changes in a patient’s condition.
 On the one weekend they cover consult services, they additionally take at home night call on Saturday night.